SoftInstigate/restheart-website/docs/v3/roadmap.md

 ### TODOs

-- updated documentation about the new STANDARD representation format
+- <span style="color:green">**done**</span>

 ## Changes Streams with Websocket

-RESTHeart Pro 4.0 fully supports [change streams](https://docs.mongodb.com/manual/changeStreams/index.html) introduced by MongoDB 3.6 for replica sets.
+RESTHeart Platform 4.0 fully supports [change streams](https://docs.mongodb.com/manual/changeStreams/index.html) introduced by MongoDB 3.6 for replica sets.

-> note: this feature is only available with RESTHeart Pro.
+> note: this feature is only available with RESTHeart Platform.

 A new resource is available, called `stream`.
 A stream can be created specifying a collection metadata that defines an aggregation and a URI in a similar way than an aggregation resource is currently defined.